-I read all about early potty training and how people in African trained their babies because cloth diapers required a lot of water to clean and that was a luxury and if people in Africa could do it, why couldn’t I?
+I read all about early potty training and how people in African trained their babies by 13 month sor so.
+They did this because cloth diapers required a lot of water to clean and that was a luxury and if people in Africa could do it, why couldn’t I?

 I die laughing at my former self.

 Needless to say, it didn’t work.
 Nor did it work a few months later when I was not prepared to “let accidents happen” and made her nervous.
 Soon enough, though, she figured it out and off she went.

 Each child will be different, and there are various approaches to take, but here are your absolutely essential Must Haves.

-Must Haves for Potty Training
+Absolute Must Have Supplies for Potty Training

 - a good attitude

-- a potty
+- a potty (or a good old fashioned toilet)

 Well, now that we got those out of the way… let’s talk about some of the other helpful things that make potty training simpler.

 Helpful Tools for Potty Training

 And now that we know what is absolutely essential, let’s talk about what helps move things along.
 I know some people say to “wait until your child is ready no matter the age” but most of us aren’t willing to wait until our 4 year old is ready.

 Potty Train in a Weekend book

 My friend Becky wrote this book and it’s wildly popular, and that ain’t an understatement.
 Potty Train in a Weekend is, well, just that, tips on how to set aside a few days (they need not be Friday to Sunday) and start and nearly finish the potty training process.

-He had a great potty training window a few months ago when I was Nearly Dead from Pregnancy Fatigue and it just wasn’t a time I could train him… and now that I’m able and want to get it done before new baby comes… he’s got his undies in a wad about wanting to wear a diaper.
+He had a great potty training window a few months ago when I was Nearly Dead from Pregnancy Fatigue and it just wasn’t a time I could train him.
+Now that I’m able and want to get it done before new baby comes… he’s got his undies in a wad about wanting to wear a diaper.